EvilBytecode/Roblox-QR-Code-Logger/README.md

 <img src="https://cdn.discordapp.com/attachments/1202237859780886629/1218852035643052092/image.png?ex=66092b6a&is=65f6b66a&hm=5d289dab391ab172b6052bcf02d6e51ff51994a967b466b7184d187592a41172&" width="900">

 ## > NOTE
-- pip install seleniumbase
-- this will install chromedriver which is needed, after put the chromedriver in current dir and thats done.
 > ⚠️ __The Qr generated image is available for only `2 min`!__

 # 📖 Table of contents